 Affinity fraud refers to investment scams that target groups—clubs, associations, ethnic communities, or religious organizations.

 Look Out for These Affinity Fraud Warning Signs

 - Influential people in your group or organization are working with a person to promote an investment

 - Someone new to your group is name dropping or courting influential people to help them attract investors

 You can help stop an affinity fraud (or any investment fraud) by recognizing how it affects individuals—friends, family members, or people you associate with on a regular basis.

 - A new friend or caregiver enters a person’s life and starts to advise on financial matters and investments

 - A friend, family member, or caregiver is putting pressure on a person to give them money or make an investment

 - Someone you know suddenly avoids social functions or group events

-- Friends and family tell you that a person you all know is avoiding them
+- Friends and family tell you that a person you all know is avoiding them for financial reasons

 - Someone you know fails to take care of themselves or keep up their home

 - You notice a friend or family member suddenly becomes concerned about money or their financial situation